entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Werneburg, R., & Ronchi, A. (2011).
 First evidence of a branchiosaurid amphibian in France: Apateon dracyensis sp. nov. from the Lower Permian Autun Basin.
 Bollettino della Società Paleontologica Italiana, 50(2), 163–170.

 Werneburg, R., & Steyer, J.-S. (1999).
 Redescription of the holotype of Actinodon frossardi (Amphibia, Temnospondyli) from the Lower Permian of the Autun Basin (France).
-Geobios, 32(4), 599–607. doi:10.1016/S0016-6995(99)80009-6
+Geobios, 32(4), 599–607. https://doi.org/10.1016/S0016-6995(99)80009-6

 Werneburg, R., Kogan, I., and Sell, J. (2014).
 Saurichthys (Pisces: Actinopterygii) aus dem Buntsandstein des Germanischen Beckens.
 Semana.
 29, 3–35.

 Werneburg, R., Ronchi, A., Schneider, J. W., et al. (2007).
 The Early Permian branchiosaurids (Amphibia) of Sardinia (Italy): systematic palaeontology, palaeoecology, biostratigraphy and palaeobiogeographic problems.
 Palaeogeography, Palaeoclimatology, Palaeoecology, 252(3–4), 383–404. https://doi.org/10.1016/j.palaeo.2007.03.048

+Werneburg, R., Spindler, F., Falconnet, J., & Schneider, J. W. (2022).
+A new caseid synapsid from the Permian (Guadalupian) of the Lodève Basin (Occitanie, France).
+Fossil Record, 25(2), 357–384. https://doi.org/10.5194/fr-25-357-2022

 Werneburg, R., Štamberg, S., and Steyer, J.-S., 2020.
 A new stereospondylomorph, Korkonerpeton kalnense gen. et sp. nov., from the Lower Permian of the Czech Krkonoše Piedmont Basin and a redescription of Intasuchus silvicola from the lower Permian of Russia (Temnospondyli, Amphibia).
 Fossil Imprint, 76(2): 217-242. https://doi.org/10.37520/fi.2020.019

+Westoll, T. S. (1934).
+The Permian 'paleoniscoids' of the Marl Slate.
+Unpublished PhD thesis, University of Durham.

+Westoll, T. S. (1941b).
+The Permian fishes *Dorypterus* and *Lekanichthys*.
+Proceedings of the Zoological Society of London B, 111, 39–58.

+Whitney, M. R., & Sidor, C. A. (2016).
+A new therapsid from the Permian Madumabisa Mudstone Formation (Mid-Zambezi Basin) of southern Zambia.
+Journal of Vertebrate Paleontology, 36(4), e1150767. [https://doi.org/10.1080/02724634.2016.1150767](https://doi.org/10.1080/02724634.2016.1150767)

 Widmann, P., Bucher, H., Leu, M., Vennemann, T., Bagherpour, B., SchneebeliHermann, E., et al. (2020).
 Dynamics of the largest carbon isotope excursion during the Early Triassic biotic recovery.
 Front.
 Earth Sci.
-8 (196), 1–16. doi:10.
-3389/feart.2020.00196
+8 (196), 1–16. https://doi.org/10 3389/feart.2020.00196

 Wignall, P. B., and Newton, R. (2003).
 Contrasting deep-water records from the upper Permian and Lower Triassic of South Tibet and British Columbia: evidence for a diachronous mass extinction.
 Palaios.
-18, 153–167. doi:10.
-1669/0883-1351(2003)18<153:CDRFTU>2.0.CO;2
+18, 153–167. https://doi.org/10 1669/0883-1351(2003)18<153:CDRFTU>2.0.CO;2

 Wikipedia contributors.
 (2025).
 Lueders Formation.
 In Wikipedia, The Free Encyclopedia.
 Retrieved October 22, 2025, from https://en.wikipedia.org/wiki/Lueders_Formation Geolex.
 (2025).
 Nocona Formation.
 Retrieved from https://ngmdb.usgs.gov/Geolex/UnitRefs/NoconaRefs_9534.html

 Willink, R. J., & Kapitany, T. (2024).
 The crinoid Jimbacrinus bostocki from the Lower Permian Cundlego Formation near Gascoyne Junction, Western Australia.
 Alcheringa: An Australasian Journal of Palaeontology, 48(2), 298–312. https://doi.org/10.1080/03115518.2024.2323461

+Williston, S. W. (1914).
+Broiliellus, a new genus of amphibians from the Permian of Texas.
+Journal of Geology, 22(1), 49–56.

+Williston, S. W. (1915).
+New genera of Permian reptiles.
+The American Journal of Science, Series 4, 39(233), 575–579.

 Williston, S.W., 1910.
 Cacops, Desmospondylus; new genera of Permian vertebrates.
 Bulletin of the Geological Society of America, v.
 21, p.
 249-284.

 Wilser, J. L. (1923).
 Pygopterus crecelii n. sp. aus dem Oberen Buntsandstein bei Karlsruhe i.
 B. Berichte der Naturforschenden Gesellschaft zu Freiburg i.
 Br.
 23, 68–78

+Witzmann, F. (2005).
+A dissorophid temnospondyl in the Upper Permian Kupferschiefer of Germany.
+Neues Jahrbuch für Geologie und Paläontologie-Abhandlungen, 237(1), 103-122.

 Witzmann, F. (2006).
 Paleoecology of the Permian branchiosaurid amphibian Apateon from the Saar–Nahe Basin of Germany: developmental stages and community structure.
 Mitteilungen aus dem Museum für Naturkunde Berlin – Geowissenschaftliche Reihe, 9, 239–252.

 Witzmann, F., & Schoch, R. R. (2012).
 A megalichthyid sarcopterygian fish from the Lower Permian (Autunian) of the Saar–Nahe Basin, Germany.
 Geobios, 45, 241–248. https://doi.org/10.1016/j.geobios.2011.03.002

 Wu, F. X., Sun, Y. L., Xu, G. H., Hao, W. C., Jiang, D. Y., and Sun, Z. Y. (2011).
 New saurichthyid actinopterygian fishes from the Anisian (Middle Triassic) of southwestern China.
 Acta Palaeontol.
 Pol.
-56, 581–614. doi:10.4202/app.
-2010.0007
+56, 581–614. https://doi.org/10.4202/app 2010.0007

 Wu, F., Chang, M. M., Sun, Y., and Xu, G. (2013).
 A new saurichthyiform (Actinopterygii) with a crushing feeding mechanism from the Middle Triassic of Guizhou (China).
 PloS One.
-8, e81010, doi:10.1371/journal.pone.
-0081010
+8, e81010, https://doi.org/10.1371/journal.pone 0081010

 Wu, F.-X., Sun, Y.-L., Fang, G.-Y., et al. (2018).
 A new species of Saurichthys from the Middle Triassic (Anisian) of southwestern China.
 Vertebr.
 PalAsiat.
-56, 273–294. doi:10.19615/j.cnki.1000-3118.071023
+56, 273–294. https://doi.org/10.19615/j.cnki.1000-3118.071023

 Xu, G. H. (2020c).
 Feroxichthys yunnanensis gen. et sp. nov.
 (Colobodontidae, Neopterygii), a large durophagous predator from the Middle Triassic (Anisian)

 Xu, G., Ma, X., and Ren, Y. (2020).
 Fuyuanichthys wangi gen. et sp. nov. from the Middle Triassic (Ladinian) of China highlights the early diversification of ginglymodian fishes.
-PeerJ 6, e6054. doi:10.7717/peerj.6054
+PeerJ 6, e6054. https://doi.org/10.7717/peerj.6054

 Xu, G.-H. (2020a).
 A new stem-neopterygian fish from the Middle Triassic (Anisian) of Yunnan, China, with a reassessment of the relationships of early neopterygian clades.
 Zool.
 J. Linn.
 Soc.
-1–20. doi:10.1093/zoolinnean/ zlaa053
+1–20. https://doi.org/10.1093/zoolinnean/ zlaa053

 Xu, G.-H. (2020b).
 A new species of Luganoia (Luganoiidae, Neopterygii) from the Middle Triassic Xingyi Biota, Guizhou, China.
 Vertebr.
 Palasiat.
-58, 267–282. doi:10.19615/j.cnki.1000-3118.200624
+58, 267–282. https://doi.org/10.19615/j.cnki.1000-3118.200624

 Xu, G.-H., and Shen, C.-C. (2015).
 Panxianichthys imparilis gen. et sp. nov., a new ionoscopiform (Halecomorphi) from the Middle Triassic of Guizhou, China.
 Vertebr.
 Palasiat.
 53, 1–15

 Xu, G.-H., and Zhao, L.-J. (2016).
 A Middle Triassic stem-neopterygian fish from China shows remarkable secondary sexual characteristics.
 Sci.
 Bull.
-61, 338–344. doi:10.1007/s11434-016-1007-0
+61, 338–344. https://doi.org/10.1007/s11434-016-1007-0

 Xu, G.-H., Shen, C.-C., and Zhao, L. J. (2014b).
 Pteronisculus nielseni sp. nov., a new stem-actinopteran fish from the Middle Triassic of Luoping, Yunnan province, China.
 Vertebr.
 Palasiat.
 52, 364–380.

 Xu, G.-H., Zhao, L. J., and Coates, M. I. (2014a).
 The oldest ionoscopiform from China sheds new light on the early evolution of halecomorph fishes.
 Biol.
 Lett.
-10, 20140204. doi:10.1098/rsbl.20140204
+10, 20140204. https://doi.org/10.1098/rsbl.20140204

+Yakimenko, E. Y., Targul'yan, V. O., Chumakov, N. M., & Aref'ev, M. P. (2000).
+Paleosols in upper permian sedimentary rocks, Sukhona river (Severnaya Dvina basin).
+Lithology and Mineral Resources, 35(4), 331-344.

+Yang, W., Wan, M., Crowley, J. L., Wang, J., Luo, X., Tabor, N., Angielczyk, K. D., Gastaldo, R., Geissman, J., Liu, F., Roopnarine, P., & Sidor, C. A. (2021).
+Paleoenvironmental and paleoclimatic evolution and cyclo- and chrono-stratigraphy of upper Permian-lower Triassic fluvial-lacustrine deposits in Bogda Mountains, NW China—implications for diachronous plant evolution across the Permian-Triassic boundary.
+Earth-Science Reviews, 222, 103741.

+Yi, J., & Liu, J. (2020).
+Pareiasaur and dicynodont fossils from upper Permian of Shouyang, Shanxi, China.
+Vertebrata PalAsiatica, 58(1), 16–23. [https://doi.org/10.19615/j.cnki.1000-3118.191121](https://doi.org/10.19615/j.cnki.1000-3118.191121)

+Yi, J., & Liu, J. (2025).
+The tetrapod fauna of the upper Permian Naobaogou Formation of China: a new mid‐sized pareiasaur *Yinshanosaurus angustus* and its implications for the phylogenetic relationships of pareiasaurs.
+Papers in Palaeontology, 11(3), e70020. https://doi.org/10.1002/spp2.70020

+Yochelson, E. L., & Fraser, G. D. (1973).
+Interpretation of depositional environment in the Plympton Formation (Permian), southern Pequop Mountains, Nevada, from physical stratigraphy and a faunule.
+U.S. Geological Survey Journal of Research, 1(1), 19–32.

+Young, C. C., & Yeh, H. K. (1963).
+On a new pareiasaur from the Upper Permian of Shansi, China.
+Vertebrata PalAsiatica, 7(3), 195–212.

+Yuan, P. L., & Young, C. C. (1934a).
+On the discovery of a new Dicynodon in Sinkiang.
+Bulletin of the Geological Survey of China, 13, 563–573.

+Yuan, P. L., & Young, C. C. (1934b).
+On the occurrence of Lystrosaurus in Sinkiang.
+Bulletin of the Geological Survey of China, 13, 575-580.

 Zhang, L., Zhao, L., Chen, Z.-Q., Algeo, T. J., Li, Y., and Cao, L. (2015).
 Amelioration of marine environments at the Smithian-Spathian boundary, Early Triassic.
 Biogeosciences.
-12, 1597–1613. doi:10.5194/bg-12-1597- 2015
+12, 1597–1613. https://doi.org/10.5194/bg-12-1597- 2015

+Zhu, Y. (1989).
+The discovery of dicynodonts in Daqingshan Mountain, Nei Mongol (Inner Mongolia).
+Vertebrata PalAsiatica, 27(1), 9–27.

 Zou, X. D., Balini, M., Jiang, D. Y., Tintori, A., Sun, Z. Y., & Sun, Y. L. (2015).
 The ammonoids from the Zhuganpo Member at Nimaigu and their bearing for dating the Xingyi Fossilagersta¨tte (Middle Triassic, Guizhou, China).
 Rivista Italiana di Paleontologia e Stratigrafia, 121(2), 135–161.